 There are three things to consider when it comes to taking allergy medications while breastfeeding:

-- what effect the drug will have on you
+- What effect the drug will have

-- how it might affect your milk production
+- How it might affect milk production

-The medications included in this category will pass into the breastmilk and have been shown to cause drowsiness, irritability and colicky symptoms among breastfed babies (first-generation antihistamines).
-It should also be noted that a single dose of medications such as pseudoephedrine can influence breast milk production.
+The medications included in this category (first-generation antihistamines) will pass into the breastmilk and have been shown to cause drowsiness, irritability, and colicky symptoms among breastfed babies.
+A single dose of medication such as pseudoephedrine can influence breast milk production.

 The best way to look at these medications is to consider the effect they have when a person takes them.
 These are the same side effects that a baby could experience if the medicine is passed through the breast milk.